automateps/AutomatePS/Docs/Add-AMAgentGroupMember.md

 # Add-AMAgentGroupMember

 ## SYNOPSIS
-Adds agents to an AutoMate Enterprise agent group.
+Adds agents to an Automate agent group.

 ## SYNTAX